Henri Bendel: Flagship store

 Of the building, The New York Times' architecture critic Paul Goldberger wrote: "For this mix of new architecture and old, skillfully integrated, holds more promise for the revival of Fifth Avenue than anything that has happened to that troubled boulevard in the last decade."

 For more than 100 years, Henri Bendel's flagship and only store was located at 10 West 57th Street.
 There is where the famously sumptuous windows, brown canopy and brown/white shopping bags graced the city.
 The window artist, Robert Rufino changed the theatrically designed scenes every Wednesday evening, every week.
 The doorman of the 1970s until his passing in 1982, "Buster" personally greeted each guest with a warm smile.
 His welcomes were typically accompanied with the guest's name since he had an uncanny memory.
 He was so loved that Henri Bendel's sold a stuffed doll in the liking of Buster which always sold out.
-Until 1985, the 10 West 57th Street store retained it's manually operated elevators.
+Until 1985, the 10 West 57th Street store retained its manually operated elevators.

 Ownership

 After Bendel's nephew, also named Henri Bendel, retired from the company in 1954, the Bendel family sold the store to a group of investors.
 In 1980, Henri Bendel president Geraldine Stutz purchased the store with a group of investors from Genesco Inc., a retailing/apparel company that had owned Bonwit Teller and other stores.

 In 1985, L Brands acquired the Henri Bendel brand.
-Formerly Limited Brands, the Columbus, Ohio-based company is also the parent of Victoria's Secret, PINK, Bath & Body Works, and La Senza, and operates 2,917 company-owned specialty stores in the US, Canada and the United Kingdom.
+Formerly Limited Brands, the Columbus, Ohio–based company is also the parent of Victoria's Secret, PINK, Bath & Body Works, and La Senza, and operates 2,917 company-owned specialty stores in the US, Canada and the United Kingdom.